It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

 - Chronic pain or illness that is causing permanent discomfort

 - A complete change of environment, such as moving home

 - Lack of socialization when in kittenhood

-- A history of abuse of neglect earlier on in life
+- A history of abuse or neglect earlier on in life

-- Long-term stressors in their environment, such as another pet they are constantly having to compete with
+- Long-term stressors in their environment, such as another pet they constantly have to compete with

 Sustained periods of high stress can trigger several other problems, including aggression or a loss of appetite.
-Therefore, it is important you try to understand the reason your cat is permanently stressed.
+Therefore, you must try to understand why your cat is permanently stressed.

 4. Chronic Pain

-As cat’s pupils dilate when they are in pain.
-Therefore, the reason why your cat’s pupils are so big constantly could be down to chronic pain.
-In fact, cats will instinctively try to hide that they are in pain because in the wild this will make them appear as a target to predators.
-Constantly dilated pupils are one of the only giveaways for cats who are in physical pain.
+Cats’ pupils dilate when they are in pain.
+Therefore, the reason your cat’s pupils are so big constantly could be chronic pain.
+Cats instinctively try to hide feelings of pain as it makes them appear vulnerable.
+Always dilated pupils are one of the only giveaways!

 Alongside dilated eyes, your cat may also exhibit several other symptoms if chronic pain is the cause.
 Watch out for all of the following signs: